5 Things ‘In Memory’ Gave Families of Vietnam Veterans Who Passed Away After The War

 The ceremony on June 18 proved to be a powerful coming together.
 It “gave spouses and relatives of Vietnam veterans a place to be.”

-When Laurie Fifield approached the stage with her family in tee shirts that bore the names of this year’s honorees, she remembered her husband James.
+When Laurie Fifield approached the stage with her family in tee shirts that bore the names of this year’s honorees, she remembered her husband as well.
 He passed away in 2009.

 “Richard suffered from PTSD,” Laurie recalled.
 The first six years after he returned home was an emotional roller coaster.
 At times, he was hostile.
 He suffered from alcoholism and triggers.
 She expressed her support of the In Memory program because it provided honor and some closure to families of Vietnam veterans, many of whom came home broken.
 “Hearts are still mending.
 It is important for loved ones to know that there is awareness for every single veteran who put their lives on the line, so they are not forgotten,” she said.